Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - Thus ZK-Rollup is a great approach for payment transactions

 ### Optimistic Rollups
-- When the assertion is posted on-chain, the asserter posts a bond, and there is a time window in which validators can challenge the assertion
+- When the assertion is posted on-chain, the asserter posts a bond
+- There is a time window in which validators can challenge the assertion
 - if they think it’s wrong. this is sometimes called a “fraud proof”.
 If the asserter is wrong, they will lose their bond.
 - An on-chain contract emulates that one challenged call and checks whether the asserter’s claim about that call was wrong.
 - If the challenge period expires with no successful challenges, the assertion is accepted and becomes final.